AI-PACE: A Framework for Integrating AI into Medical Education: Conclusion

 \section{Conclusion}

 The integration of AI into healthcare necessitates corresponding changes in medical education.
 Our analysis of the literature reveals a significant gap between the rapid adoption of AI in clinical practice and the preparation of physicians to use these technologies effectively.
 While a limited number of educational initiatives exist, comprehensive curriculum frameworks are largely absent or fragmented.
-We have identified key competencies across cognitive, psychomotor, and affective domains that should guide AI education for medical professionals.
+We have identified competencies across cognitive, psychomotor, and affective domains that should guide AI education for medical professionals.
 Effective curricula should balance technical knowledge with clinical applications and ethical considerations, be integrated longitudinally throughout medical training, and involve interdisciplinary collaboration.

 The AI-PACE framework presented in this paper offers a starting point for medical educators seeking to develop AI curricula.
 Future research should focus on implementing and evaluating such curricula, developing specialty-specific educational approaches, and creating faculty development programs to support AI education.
-As AI continues to transform healthcare, ensuring that physicians are adequately prepared to leverage these technologies while maintaining humanistic, patient-centered care remains a critical challenge for medical education.
+As AI continues to transform healthcare, ensuring that physicians are adequately prepared to leverage these technologies while maintaining humanistic, patient-centered care is among the most pressing challenges facing medical education.